-Interestingly, the post-mortem dissections of DS brains have indicated the presence of extracellular like (App) led to disruption of nerve growth factor (NGF) axonal transportation in cholinergic neurons, located in basal forebrain to the hippocampus.
-The impaired cholinergic pathology in partial trisomy Ts65Dn model has been reversed and recovered when the extra copy of App was genetically deleted from the HSA21 chromosome, meaning the AD phenotypes associates and parallels the trisomy-centric DS pathology.^{24,26} of AD onset.
-The APP gene is not the only AD pathology-associated gene, triplicated in DS trisomy.
+The intracellular neurofibrillary tangles, containing hyperphosphorylated tau, are another hallmark of AD onset.
+The APP gene is not only AD pathology-associated gene that undergoes triplication in DS trisomy.
 The DYRK1A gene also lays on the HSA21 chromosome.
-Its gene triplication and protein overexpression influence alternative splicing of tau and consequently might cause tau hyper phosphorylation.
-The DYRK1A-mediated tau priming for abnormal hyperphosphorylation can contribute to AD-like memory and cognitive malfunctions in DS patients.27
+Its gene triplication and protein overexpression influence alternative splicing of tau.
+Resultantly, it might eventually cause tau hyper phosphorylation.
+The DYRK1A-mediated tau priming for abnormal hyperphosphorylation can contribute to AD-like cognitive malfunctions in DS patients.

-Previous findings on DS transgenic mouse models elucidated that triplication of specific genes gene expression, post-translational regulation (SUMO3, DYRK1A, SNC27, and miR-155), and

-The intracellular neurofibrillary tangles, made of hyperphosphorylated tau, are another hallmark

-Another important point is that, the overexpression of the APP gene and factors involved in APP

-APP protein processing and clearance (PICALM, SORL1, BACE1, and BACE2) are considered to improve the association and deposition of A β plaques, therefore further affecting the age of onset of AD in DS.^{28-32}
+Another important notion is the fact that the overexpression of the APP gene and other proteins which are involved in APP gene expression, post-translational regulation (SUMO3, DYRK1A, SNC27, and miR-155), and APP protein processing and clearance (PICALM, SORL1, BACE1, and BACE2) are considered to improve the association and deposition of amyloid beta (A $\beta$ ) plaques.28-32

-Research shows that selective inactivation of Hsa21-derived miRNAs may provide a new therapeutic tool in the treatment of DS.
-Additionally, due to dysfunction of several neurotransmitter-based systems including norepinephrine synapses at the locus coeruleus and serotonergic neurons of the raphe nuclei in the brainstem of DS, therapeutic strategies based on the cytogenetic studies and mouse models are well-developed for further inquiries.
-So far, the Ts65Dn mouse model is widely employed in the favor of preclinical investigations. ^{33,34} The wider perspective on the impacts of the trisomy genes, encoding proteins involved in ubiquitin signaling, signal transduction, immune response, and endosomal trafficking attracted many scientists to investigate these cellular mechanisms.33 Multitude of clinical trials with different modalities of interventions including but not limited the Diets and Physical exercise has been conducted, though from the regulatory, clinical and translational standpoint, none of their interpretations have been able to repeatedly replicate the endpoint outcomes.
-This inconsistency within the context of the behavioral examinations was ascribed to the variability of the instrumental analytical tools, whereby the cognitive memory, learning, and language ability of individuals with DS is measured.35 As a result, devise and development of a validated instrument that could be readily operated for reproducible assessment of the cognitive and language skills in DS with different ages is the mantra.
-For instance, The Arizona Cognitive Test Battery (ACTB) ACTB was exclusively devised to examine the cognitive phenotype in DS.
-It is made of examinations of overall cognitive ability in the context of hippocampal, and cerebellar function and its cross-site usage, data-driven consistency, and precise phenotypic profiling, have been endorsed by a clinical trial where 74 DS patent participants and 50 mental age-matched controls were recruited.36 One critical future way would be to perform clinical trials in patients before 40 years of age, and to use DS patients as a target group for pre-clinical anti-AD drug therapy, because of the high incidence of disease after the age of 40.
+Research shows that selective deactivation of HSA21derived miRNAs can be useful as a new therapeutic concept in the treatment of DS.

+Additionally, due to the dysfunction of several neurotransmitter-based systems of DS patients including norepinephrine synapses at the locus coeruleus and serotonergic neurons of the raphe nuclei in the brainstem, therapeutic strategies based on the cytogenetic studies and mouse models are well-developed for further inquiries.
+So far, the Ts65Dn mouse model is widely employed for preclinical investigations purposes.
+The wider perspective on the impacts of the trisomy genes encoding proteins involved in ubiquitin signaling, signal transduction, immune response, and endosomal trafficking attracted many scientists to investigate these cellular mechanisms.
+Multitude of clinical trials with different modalities of interventions including, but not limited to, diets and physical exercise have been conducted.
+Although from the regulatory, clinical and translational standpoints, none of their interpretations have been able to repeatedly replicate the endpoint outcomes.
+This inconsistency within the context of the behavioral examinations was ascribed to the variability of the instrumental analytical tools, whereby the cognitive memory, learning, and language ability of individuals with DS are measured.
+As a result, devise and development of a validated instrument that could be readily operated for reproducible assessment of the cognitive and language skills in DS with different ages is the mantra.
+For instance, the Arizona Cognitive Test Battery (ACTB) was exclusively devised to examine the cognitive phenotypes in DS.
+It is made up of examinations of overall cognitive ability in the context of hippocampal and cerebellar function and its cross-site usage, data-driven consistency, and precise phenotypic profiling.
+ACTB has been endorsed by a clinical trial where 74 DS participants and 50 mental age-matched controls were recruited.
+One potential future study would be to perform clinical trials on patients under 40 years old and to use DS patients as the target group for pre-clinical anti-AD drug therapy, as the rate of the incidence of the disease increases after the age of 40.